mbalug7/go-ebyte-lora/README.md

 	}

 	// create E22 module handler
-	// when creating a new module, config parameters from E22 module are read, and synchronized with the local registers model module, err := e22.NewModule(hw, messageEvent)
+	// when creating a new module, current configuration that is stored on E22 module is fetched, and synchronized with the local registers model module, err := e22.NewModule(hw, messageEvent)
 	if err != nil {
 		log.Fatal(err)
 	}

-	// E22 operating mode must be explicitly defined after initialization hw.SetMode(hal.ModeNormal)
+	hw.SetMode(hal.ModeNormal) // E22 operating mode must be explicitly defined after initialization

 	// print current configuration
 	log.Println(module.GetModuleConfiguration())

 	// ConfigBuilder is used to create a new module config
 	// enable RSSI info in received messages
 	// in this example only RSSIState flag is updated, and nothing else.
-All other registers values ​​are preserved. cb := e22.NewConfigBuilder(module).RSSIState(e22.RSSI_ENABLE)
+All other registers values are preserved. cb := e22.NewConfigBuilder(module).RSSIState(e22.RSSI_ENABLE)
 	err = cb.WritePermanentConfig() // update registers on the module with the new data if err != nil {